stochasticai/xTuring/docs/docs/overview/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can install `xTuring` globally on your machine, but it is advised to install it inside a virtual environment.
-Before starting, make sure you have __Python 3.0+__ installed on your machine.
+We can install `xTuring` globally on our machine, but it is advised to install it inside a virtual environment.
+Before starting, we have to make sure we have __Python 3.0+__ installed on our machine.

 ## Install via pip
-For this, ensure that you have _virtualenv_ package installed or _anaconda_ setup on your machine.
+For this, we have to ensure that we have _virtualenv_ package installed or _anaconda_ setup on our machine.

-Start by creating a virtual environment in your working directory:
+Start by creating a virtual environment in our working directory:

 <Tabs>
   <TabItem value="venv" label="virtualenv">